 Geographical Location and Basic Information

-Located in Bexar County in southern Texas, approximately 130 km south of Austin.
-With a population of over 1.5 million, it is the second largest city in Texas after Houston (7th largest in the U.S. metropolitan areas).
+Located in Bexar County in southern Texas, it is about 130 km south of Austin.
+With a population of over 1.5 million, it is the second largest city in Texas after Houston (7th largest among all major cities in the U.S.).
 It has a subtropical climate, with long hot summers and relatively mild winters.
-Due to an average of about 5 rainy days per month throughout the year, it has well-developed greenery and vast areas of lush meadows.San Antonio is a major city located in southern Texas, boasting a rich history and diverse cultural heritage.
-It is the most populous city in Texas after Houston and is considered one of the top metropolitan areas in the United States.
+Due to an average of about 5 rainy days per month throughout the year, it has well-developed green spaces and vast areas of lush grasslands.San Antonio is a major city located in southern Texas, boasting a rich history and diverse cultural heritage.
+It is the most populous city in Texas after Houston and is considered one of the top major cities in the United States.
 With attractions ranging from Spanish colonial relics to modern tourist spots, it is one of the representative cities of the American Southwest.

 San Antonio is not only a city rich in history but also a place that balances modern development and cultural diversity.
-Through tourist attractions such as Spanish mission sites, the Alamo, and the River Walk, one can discover the coexistence of the past and present.
-Additionally, with the NBA team Spurs, festivals, great dining, historic educational institutions, and a growing economic infrastructure, visitors can experience the living 'Texas identity'.
+Through tourist attractions like the Spanish mission sites, the Alamo, and the River Walk, one can discover the coexistence of the past and present.
+Additionally, with the NBA team Spurs, festivals, great dining options, historic educational institutions, and a growing economic infrastructure, visitors can experience the living 'Texas identity.'

-San Antonio began in 1718 with the construction of a mission by Spanish missionary friars.
-The original name was "Mission San Antonio de Valero," which later became known as the 'Alamo'.
+San Antonio began in 1718 with the construction of a mission by Spanish missionaries.
+The original name was "Mission San Antonio de Valero," which later became known as the 'Alamo.'

-Before and after American independence: In the early 19th century, it was under Mexican rule, and after that, it went through the period of the Republic of Texas (1836-1845) before being annexed by the United States in 1845.
+Before and after American independence: In the early 19th century, it was under Mexican rule, and after going through the Texas Republic (1836-1845), it was annexed by the United States in 1845.

 Main Attractions and Tourist Sites